Ahmed-Hamdy101/Awesome-Material/Massachusetts Institute of Technology/README.md

 ## Overview :
 - Video Lectures
-  -  Introduction and Goals; Data Types, Operators, and Variables
+  -  1: Introduction and Goals; Data Types, Operators, and Variables
+  -  2: Branching, Conditionals, and Iteration